 In your opinion, what would be a misunderstanding or misconception regarding digital workplaces?

 That it’s a social network.
 That would be a complete misunderstanding.
 That’s the wrong objective.

-You have an objective to service your customers.
+You have an objective to serve your customers.
 And so everything you do better be focused on that.
 You’re enabling them to serve customers.
-So you need to give them functionality and you need to give them access to things that will allow them to serve as customers.
-So your Call Center has to have access through the digital workplace and all the applications they need in one spot.
+So you need to give them functionality, and you need to give them access to things that will allow them to serve as customers.
+So your Call Center has to have access to the digital workplace and all the applications they need in one spot.